iandelahorne/s3client/README.md

 * libxml2
 * libcurl

-Currently it compiles on my Mac, Linux support  will be added later.
+Currently it compiles on OSX and Linux.
 Amazon secret ID and key are defined in s3_secret.h

 Todo